"""Landlab component for overland flow using a local implicit solution to the

 def runoff_rate(self):

-return self._runoff_rate
+return read_only_runoff

 @runoff_rate.setter